space-wizards/docs/src/en/proposals/krunklehorn-informant.md

   - Name varies
   - One for each of the weak and strong clues
 - [ ] New component and system: InformantCluesSystem __(OLD, needs antag rework)__
-  - Component contains ProtoId<BaseCluePrototype> list for weak and strong clue prototypes
+  - Component contains ProtoId&lt;BaseCluePrototype&gt; list for weak and strong clue prototypes
   - System contains entity query for all InformantRoleComponent owners
   - System contains a list of BaseCluePrototype
   - System handles all XCluePrototype data (OLD, also vague as hell, needs antag rework)